codacy/docs/docs/release-notes/self-hosted/self-hosted-v2.1.1.md

 ## Bug fixes

--   Fixed an issue that prevented Codacy from detecting and analyzing new commits and pull requests in repositories belonging to organizations.
+-   Fixed an issue that prevented Codacy from detecting and analyzing new commits and pull requests in repositories belonging to synced organizations.
 This issue only affected repositories that didn't have a post-commit hook enabled and required Codacy to poll for changes.
 (CY-2781)

 ## Tool versions